PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Google Cloud.md

 https://cloud.google.com/products/calculator

 ![Pasted image 20230212225053.png](/img/user/Attachments/Pasted%20image%2020230212225053.png)
 ### Quotas
 Applied at the project level
 - Rate quota (reset after a specific time)
 - Allocation quota (governs the number of resources)

-## Resource hierarchy
-It’s important to understand this resource hierarchy because it directly relates to how policies are managed and applied when you use Google Cloud.
-- Organization node (Level 04)
-	- Folder (Level 03)
-		- Project (Level 02)
-			- Resource (Level 01)

-> Policies are also inherited downward.
-This means that if you apply a policy to a folder, it will also apply to all of the projects within that folder.

 ### Project identity
 - Project ID
 	- Globally unique